nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > Allocates a priority leve of `PRIORITY_LEVEL` to the task at the specified `INDEX`.
 > The index **must be a positive interger** 1, 2, 3,...
 > The priority level **must be a positive integer from 1 to 3**, 1 being the highest priority and 3 being the least.
+> Using `prioritize` on a recurring task will change the priority of ALL occurrences.
+> **Note:** To prioritize a specific instance of a recrring task, use `editthis INDEX p/#` where '#' represents the edited priority.

 Examples:
 * `list`<br>
   `prioritize 2 3`<br>
-  Puts a priority level of 3 to the 2nd task in the task list
+  Puts a priority level of 3 to the 2nd task in the task list.
+If the 2nd task is recurring, then all occurrences will have priority 3.

+* `find attend 2103 lecture`<br>
+`editthis 1 p/1`<br>
+Puts a priority level of 1 to the 1st task in the resulting list (assuming it is recurring, only this occurrence will have priority 1).

 ### 2.9.
 Clearing all entries : `clear`